 What is a hemorrhoidectomy?

-A hemorrhoidectomy is a major surgery with significant risks and potential complications.
-You may have less invasive treatment options available depending on your circumstances.
-You should consider getting a second opinion about all your treatment choices before having a hemorrhoidectomy.
+A hemorrhoidectomy has risks and potential complications.
+You may have less invasive treatment options.
+Consider getting a second opinion about all your treatment choices before having a hemorrhoidectomy.

 Types of hemorrhoidectomy